pantaluna/pantaluna.github.io/README.md

 ## USB Type of the connector: Micro-USB.

 ## Three pads for setting Voltage 3.3V/5V:
-@doc This board uses 5V SIGNAL LEVELS by default.
+This board uses 5V SIGNAL LEVELS by default.

-@doc This board needs a soldering job before it can be used (to switch the default 5V mode to 3.3V else your MCU will blow up).
+This board needs a soldering job before it can be used (to switch the default 5V mode to 3.3V else your MCU will blow up).

 0. Look at the pictures.
 1. Cut the trace between the two pads closest to the corner of the board (back of the board, label "5V").